USEPA/CompTox-ToxCast-tcpl/README.md

 The United States Environmental Protection Agency (EPA) GitHub project code is provided on an “as is” basis and the user assumes responsibility for its use.
-EPA has relinquished control of the information and no longer has responsibility to protect the integrity , confidentiality, or availability of the information.
+EPA has relinquished control of the information and no longer has responsibility to protect the integrity, confidentiality, or availability of the information.
 Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their